Andperszy/Snack-And-Self/README.md

 # Snack and Self
 A website for a school project.

-This is still in developpement and it is not the final product.
+This is a work in progress and not the finished result.

-If you think something is wrong with the code you can create a pull request :)
+You can create a pull request if you think something is incorrect with the code.

 ## Test it

-You can see the website running with the latest code with [Github pages][website].
+With [Github Pages][website], you can see the website running with the most recent code.